Art-Wizard/Pomodoro10/README.md

 ## Usage

 1. Launch the Pomodoro10 app
-2. Configure the options for work intervals and break durations if desired (work periods less than 5 minutes do not have 10 second breaks)
+2. Configure the settings for work intervals and break durations if desired
 3. Click "Start" to begin your first Pomodoro period
 4. Follow the on-screen prompts for 10-second breaks and 5-minute breaks
 5. Repeat as needed to complete your tasks